lightspeedwp/lsx-testimonials/readme.txt

 == Gutenberg Compatible Plugin ==

 Have you updated to the new WordPress Gutenberg editor?
 We've got you covered!
-The LSX Testimonials Plugin has been optimised for the Gutenberg update.
+The LSX Testimonials Plugin has been optimized for the Gutenberg update.
 Check out our [release post](https://lsx.lsdev.biz/lsx-blocks-available-on-wordpress-org/) on the update for more information.

 == It's free, and always will be. ==